luisgonzalo/state-management-with-react-context/README.md

 ### `npm i`

 This will install all the dependencies.
 It may take a few minutes.
-Then, to start the backend server run:
+Then, to start the app run:

-### `npm run start-server`

-Open another terminal and run:

-### `npm run start-client`
+### `npm start`

-These 2 commands run the server on port 3001 and the client on port 3000.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.